Thompson Rivers University

 Founded 1970 | Kamloops, BC

 TRU offers a range of degree, diploma and certificate programs and is profiled in both the Maclean’s Universities Guidebook and the Maclean’s Colleges Guide.
-To learn more about the school’s degree programs, see the Colleges Guide profile.
+To learn more about the school’s diploma programs, see the 2024 Colleges Guide profile.

 Content provided by Thompson Rivers University (TRU)